Spreads/Spreads.LMDB/README.md

 # Status & limitations

-This library is being deployed and tested in production and is went through many performance and correctness stress tests.
+This library is being deployed and tested in production and is went through many performance and correctness stress tests as a part of a larger workload.

-The project has required native binaries and source in `lib` folder.
+The project has required native binaries and source in [`lib`](https://github.com/Spreads/Spreads.LMDB/tree/master/lib) folder.
 Binaries are native shared libraries compressed with `deflate` and embedded into the package dll as resources (this often simplifies deployment).
 The library works with original native binaries as well if not using two `TryFind` helper methods.